JonJakova/cru_d/README.md

 ## Run with

-> sbt "run content.txt query"
+> sbt "run content.txt query --options"

-or
+`--ignore-case` - ignore case in query

-> sbt "run content.txt query --ignore-case"
+`--exclusive` print all line that do not match query